ganaware/win-ssh-agent/README.txt

 		* --hide-console is removed.
 If you use it, it is ignored.
 		* Now, win-ssh-agent.exe does not show a console window when it is executed by your double-click.
-		* Don't use openssh 5.9p1-1.
-It's ssh-agent does not create a unix comain socket.
-I think, this is a bug.
-		  Use another version such as 5.8p1-1 .
+		* Workaround for openssh 5.9p1-1.
 		* README fix
 		* some fix